WATCH: Democratic Debate Starts With a Biden-Bernie Elbow Bump (And a Cough)

 Joe Biden smiled and reached his elbow out to touch his rival Bernie Sanders' arm on Sunday, an unusual greeting to start a Democratic presidential debate during...
 Reuters Also reported by •FOXNews.com •Seattle Times

 WASHINGTON (AP) — The latest from the Sunday night Democratic debate between former Vice President Joe Biden and Sen. Bernie Sanders (all times local): 8 p.m....
-Seattle Times Also reported by •Reuters •CBC.ca
+Seattle Times Also reported by •CBC.ca •News24